 Can you hear the sleigh bells ringing yet?

+This week we’re talking all about Santa’s grottos.
 Meeting Santa might be the highlight of Christmas for many kids, but for children with special educational needs the bright lights, music and crowds can be really stressful.

 Thankfully, more and more venues now realise they must make adaptations to attract families with additional needs.
 Every year more ‘relaxed’ sessions pop up for children who otherwise wouldn’t be able to visit Father Christmas.